Smack That (a conversation)

 Beverly is having a party and you are one of her guests.
-There are games, drinks, shared conversation, energetic dance and heartbreaking moments as she bravely gives a raw and honest account of surviving an abusive relationship.
+Expect games, dancing, humour and a very raw and honest account of domestic abuse.

 Each member of the all-female cast, a close-knit group of non-performers and dance artists, fearlessly takes on the persona of Beverly to convey turbulent, real experiences.
 The unusual setting creates a safe space for them to reveal the challenges they have faced and celebrate their endurance with the audience.
 Faith’s work with a support group at charity Safer Places underpins this show, which seeks to raise social consciousness around domestic abuse by supporting women to openly talk about it.

 Choreographer/Director, Rhiannon Faith · Creative Producer, Maddy Morgan · Devised and Performed by Beverley: Rebekah Dunn, Valerie Ebuwa, Yukiko Masui, Maddy Morgan, Kim Quillen, Hollie Stevenson-Phipps and Casey Tohill · Made in collaboration with Safer Places · Design by Amelia Jane Hankin · Dramaturgy by Lou Cope · Lighting Design by Azusa Ono · Music Direction by Molly O’Brien · Video by Springhead Film Company · Photography by Foteini Christofilopoulou.